Iwaniska: History

 The history of Iwaniska dates back to the late 13th century, when it was a settlement called Onispowka, located in feudal Poland’s Land of Sandomierz.
 In 1403, the influential Zborowski family decided to found a town here, and at that time, Iwaniska was called Unieszow or Uneszow.
 The current name came into use in the mid-15th century.
 During the Protestant Reformation, Iwaniska was a center of Calvinism, here a synod took place in 1552, and among its participants was Jan Laski.
 Furthermore, Iwaniska had several artisans, with their guilds.
 It was a private town, administratively located in the Sandomierz County in the Sandomierz Voivodeship in the Lesser Poland Province.
 The decline of Iwaniska was marked by the Swedish invasion of Poland; in 1656 the town was plundered and completely burned by Cossacks in service of Transilvanian prince George II Rakoczi.
 By 1674, the population shrank to 311, and Iwaniska never recovered from the destruction.

 Following the Third Partition of Poland, in 1795, Iwaniska was annexed by the Habsburg Empire.
 It was regained by Poles following the Austro-Polish War of 1809 and included within the short-lived Duchy of Warsaw, and after its dissolution, from 1815 to 1915, it was part of Russian-controlled Congress Poland.
 In 1827, it had a population of app.
 1,000, with 167 houses.
 Iwaniska lost its town charter in 1869, after the January Uprising.
 In 1914, the village received a narrow gauge rail connection with Bogoria.
 The line was closed in 1959.

+During the German occupation of Poland (World War II), the Polish resistance movement was active in the town, and Polish underground press was distributed in Iwaniska.

 Iwaniska, in common with many other places throughout central Europe, was home to a vibrant Jewish community until the German occupation during World War II.
 The Yiddish name for Iwaniska was 'Ivansk'.
 Descendants of the Jewish inhabitants of 'Ivansk' operate a web site and publish a newsletter.